Comparison

 Strengths

-- ✓Safe for all wheel finishes including matte
+- ✓pH-neutral chemistry safe for all wheel types including delicate finishes

 Considerations